RiccardoMenozzi/PRJ-LAS/README.md

     npm install
     ```

-2. You will also need:
+2. In your .env file will also need:
     ```bash
     JWT_SECRET = A random alphanumeric code
     SITE_HOST = Localhost or your own provider